Winterzhangwinter/ODE-Based-Defense-Structure-for-ASR-System/README.md

 The adv target of 1th audio should to be HEY ALEXA SAVE PACK MY BOX WITH FIVE DOZEN LIQUOR JUGS

-After adding the ODE defense block, the transcription turns to be:  WHAT DOS TEN DE ING
+After adding the ODE defense block, the transcription turns to be:  WHAT DIVE TEME DE INY

-at_wer_list is [8.2 1. ]
+at_wer_list is [9.
+1.]

-ao_wer_list is [0.76785714 1.        ]
+ao_wer_list is [0.71428571 1.        ]

-After adding Defenses,the max wer value between adv and target is  8.2
+After adding Defenses,the max wer value between adv and target is  9.0

 After adding Defenses,the max wer location between adv and target is  (array([0]),)

-After adding Defenses,the average wer value between adv and target is  4.6
+After adding Defenses,the average wer value between adv and target is  5.0

 After adding Defenses,the max wer value between adv and ori is  1.0

 After adding Defenses,the max wer location between adv and ori is  (array([1]),)

-After adding Defenses,the average wer value between adv and ori is  0.8839285714285714
+After adding Defenses,the average wer value between adv and ori is  0.8571428571428572